buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcPortsAndWaterwaysDomain/Types/IfcMooringDeviceTypeEnum.md

 # IfcMooringDeviceTypeEnum

-This container defines the different predefined types of mooring elements that can further specify an _IfcMooringDevice_ _ or _IfcMooringDeviceType_.
+This container defines the different predefined types of mooring elements that can further specify an _IfcMooringDevice_ _ or _IfcMooringDeviceType_.<!-- end of definition -->

 ## Items